omerahat/Worldle-Clone/README.md

 ### Green : Last Guess

-### Red : Respectively, the county code you guessed, the distance in km between the target country and your guess, the proximity as a percentage, the position of your guess relative to the target country, the remaining guess right.
+### Red : In order, the country code you guessed, the distance in km between the target country and your guess, the proximity as a percentage, the position of your guess relative to the target country, and the remaining guesses left.